Skip Links | Internal | Site Map

 And on GitHub

-Guillaume Blanchy (formerly Lancaster), Sina Saneiyan (formerly Rutgers, now Oklahoma) and Jimmy Boyd (Lancaster) have developed ResIPy: a python GUI for R2 and sister codes.
+Guillaume Blanchy (formerly Lancaster, now Liège), Sina Saneiyan (formely Rutgers, now Oklahoma) and Jimmy Boyd (Lancaster) have developed ResIPy: a python GUI for R2 and sister codes.
 The GUI is open source and standalone executables are available at the ResIPy gitlab site.
-More information is also available at the ResIPy ResearchGate site.
+Video tutorials for ResIPy are available at ResIPy videos.
 See also Blanchy et al.(2020).

 Example applications of R2 (send more to A Binley)